Corona Virus Update

 Governor Kemp issued an Order clarifying his Executive Order is not intended to interfere with visitation and parenting time.
 The Order went so far as to indicate the Shelter In Place order entered previously was not to act as a defense to any contempt actions based on a visitation denial.
 The Amended Executive Order was entered on April 3, 2020 in response to questions and concerns relating to custody orders and parenting time transfers.
 Click here to read more regarding this executive order.

-The Chief Justice has announced that he will extend the statewide judicial emergency until Sunday July 12, 2020.
+The Chief Justice has announced that he will extend the statewide judicial emergency through Thursday, September 10, 2020.
 For more detail, please see the below declarations from the Supreme Court of Georgia.

-- When the order expires, attorneys will have the same amount of time to file their documents that they had remaining at the time the original order went into effect on March 14;
+- Attorneys will have the same amount of time to file their documents that they had remaining at the time the original order went into effect on March 14, and for any cases or filings done after March 14th, the normal time for deadlines will begin running on July 14th.

 Judicial Orders & Announcement